EsmailELBoBDev2/jellysearch/README.md

 * Finamp (Android & Linux)
 * Findroid
 * Delfin
+* Gelli
 * Jellyfin Vue*

 \* Works but is still pretty slow

 ### Currently not working

-* Gelli

-Audio books and Live TV were not tested.
+* Audio books and Live TV were not tested

-Genre searches are currently not working and are passed along directly to the Jellyfin server.
-If you have an exotic client which can do filtering and searching at the same time, this will probably break things.
+* Genre searches are currently not working and are passed along directly to the Jellyfin server
+* If you have an exotic client which can do filtering and searching at the same time, this will probably break things

 ## Setup